 If you are unable to submit the form online, please let us know at [email protected] or 780-422-8174 and we will make other arrangements.

-Deadline: Applications must be received by 4:30 pm on October 25, 2019.
+Deadline: Applications must be received by 4:30 pm MT on October 6, 2023.
 Late applications will not be accepted.

-Successful applicants will be notified by late November 2019.
+Successful applicants will be notified in November 2023.

 Note: Apprentices are chosen based on independent adjudication.
 Adjudicators consider quality of writing, writing experience, benefit to artist at this stage of their career, and overall suitability to the program.
 The work of the jury is confidential, and unsuccessful applicants will not be informed as to why they were not chosen to participate.